dfoderick/fullcycle/README.md

 ```
 sudo nano /etc/redis/6379.conf
 ```
+Set `daemonize yes`

-Set daemonize yes
+Set `requirepass mining`

-Set the logfile to /var/log/redis_6379.log
+Set the logfile to `/var/log/redis_6379.log`

-Set the dir to /var/redis/6379 (very important step!)
+Set the dir to `/var/redis/6379` (very important step!)
 ```
 sudo update-rc.d redis_6379 defaults
 ```
+!!!
+Not needed for latest Rasbian Stretch
 If you get an error `insserv: warning: script 'redis_6379' missing LSB tags and overrides` then it means you need to do this.
 ```